-Domain 2: Asset Identification, Change, and Configuration Management
+Domain 1: Asset Identification, Change, and Configuration Management (ACM)

-Objective and Practices Target MIL Notes (Evidence Supporting MIL Selection) 1.
-Man age A sset Inventory MIL1 a) b) There is an inventory of OT and IT assets that are important to the delivery of the function.
-There is an inventory of information assets that are important to the delivery of the function (e.g., SCADA set points, customer information, financial data).
-MIL2 c) Inventory attributes include information to support the cybersecurity strategy (e.g., location, asset owner, applicable security requirements, criticality of the asset, service dependencies, service-level agreements, and conformance of assets to relevant industry standards). d) Inventoried assets are prioritized based on their importance to the delivery of the function. e) There is an inventory for all connected IT and OT assets related to the delivery of the function.
-MIL3 f) The asset inventory is current (as defined by the organization).
-2. Man age A sset Configuration MIL1 a) Configuration baselines are established for inventoried assets where it is desirable to ensure that multiple assets are configured similarly. b) Configuration baselines are used to configure assets at deployment.
-MIL2 c) The design of configuration baselines includes cybersecurity objectives.
+Objecti ve and Pra ctices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 1.
+Est ablish Cyb ersecurity Risk-Management Strategy a) There is an inventory of IT and OT assets that are important to the delivery of the function; management of the inventory may be ad hoc.
+MIL1 b) The inventory includes communication infrastructure assets that are important to the delivery of the function (e.g., SCADA set points, customer information, financial data).
+MIL2 c) Inventory attributes include information to support the cybersecurity strategy (e.g., location, asset owner, applicable security requirements, operating system and firmware versions, criticality of the asset, service dependencies, service level agreements, and conformance of assets to relevant industry standards).
+WIILZ d) The information asset inventory includes attributes that support cybersecurity activities (e.g., backup locations and frequencies, storage locations, cybersecurity requirements). e) Inventoried IT and OT assets are prioritized based on their importance to the delivery of the function.

-Objectiv e and Pra ctices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) MIL 2 d) Configuration of assets is monitored for consistency with baselines throughout the assets' life cycle.
-MILS e) Configuration baselines are reviewed and updated at an organizationally defined frequency.
-3. Man age C han ges to Assets MIL1 a) Changes to inventoried assets are evaluated before being implemented. b) Changes to inventoried assets are logged. c) Changes to assets are tested prior to being deployed, whenever possible.
+Objecti ve and Pra ctices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) f) There is an inventory for all connected IT and OT assets related to the delivery of the function. g) The asset inventory is current (as defined by the organization).
+MIL3 h) The asset inventory is used to identify cyber risks, such as asset end of life or end of support and single points of failure. i) Data is destroyed or securely removed from IT and OT assets prior to redeployment and at end of life.
+2. Mar nage IT and I OT Asset Inventory MIL1 a) Configuration baselines are established for inventoried assets where it is desirable to ensure that multiple assets are configured similarly. b) Configuration baselines are used to configure assets at deployment. c) The design of configuration baselines includes cybersecurity objectives MIL2 d) Configuration baselines incorporate applicable requirements from the cybersecurity architecture (ARC-1e). e) Configuration of assets is monitored for consistency with baselines throughout the assets' life cycle.
+MIL3 f) Configuration baselines are reviewed and updated at an organizationally defined frequency, such as system changes and changes to the cybersecurity architecture.
+3. Mar nage C han ges to Assets MIL1 a) Changes to inventoried assets are evaluated and approved before being implemented. b) Changes to inventoried assets are logged .

+Objecti ve and Pra ctices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) c) Changes to assets are tested prior to being deployed, whenever possible.
 MIL2 d) Change management practices address the full life cycle of assets (i.e., acquisition, deployment, operation, retirement). e) Changes to assets are tested for cybersecurity effect prior to being deployed.
 MIL3 f) Change logs include information about modifications that affect the cybersecurity requirements of assets (availability, integrity, confidentiality).
-4. Man agem ent / Activities MIL1 No practices. a) Documented practices are followed for asset inventory, configuration, and change management activities.
-MU O b) Stakeholders for asset inventory, configuration, and change management activities are identified and involved .
-WILZ c) Adequate resources (people, funding, and tools) are provided to support asset inventory, configuration, and change management activities. d) Standards and/or guidelines have been identified to inform asset inventory, configuration, and change management activities.
+4. Mar nagem ent / Activities MIL1 No practices.
+MIL2 a) Documented procedures are established , followed , and maintained for ACM activities.
+IVIILZ b) Adequate resources (e.g., people, funding, and tools) are provided to support ACM activities. c) Up-to-date policies or other organizational directives define requirements for ACM activities.
+MIL3 d) Personnel performing ACM activities have the skills and knowledge needed to perform their assigned responsibilities IVIILS e) Responsibility, accountability, and authority for the performance of ACM activities are assigned to personnel. f) The effectiveness of ACM activities is evaluated and tracked .